 - Part of our mandate is to bring people and organizations together around issues impacting arts and culture in Vancouver.
 This includes working with government of all levels and all parties, community groups, non-profits, businesses, artists, studios, residents and developers who continue to have arguably the most impact on how our neighbourhoods are being shaped.

-- We see an opportunity to work with property developers and building owners in newly rezoned areas with the belief that as these areas change, collaboration between many voices is integral in ensuring our neighbourhoods can support, protect, and cultivate a vibrant sense of community, history, culture, and art.
-By working to make sure there are as many voices as possible working together - we attempt to push developers to go far beyond basic amenities that they are required to furnish via CAC's and other negotiated concessions and advocate for meaningful and freely accessible art forms that express the diverse specificity of communities and individuals who call this city home.
+- We see an opportunity to work with property developers and building owners with the belief that as Vancouver changes, collaboration between many voices is integral in ensuring our neighbourhoods can support, protect, and cultivate a vibrant sense of community, history, culture, and art.
+By working to make sure there are as many voices as possible working together - we push developers to go far beyond basic amenities that they are required to furnish via CAC's and other negotiated concessions and advocate for meaningful and freely accessible art forms that express the diverse specificity of communities and individuals who call this city home.

 I have ideas, feedback, or questions not covered here.
 Where do I go?